p4ymak/triangle/README.md

 - Is it golden
 - Is it isosceles
 - Is it right-angled
+- Are Points sorted by axis
 - Medians
 - Normal
 - Perimeter
 - Ray/Triangle intersection by Möller & Trumbore algorithm
 - Semiperimeter
 - Sides
+- Sort Points by axis